offen/docker-volume-backup/docs/reference/index.md

 # AZURE_STORAGE_ACCOUNT_NAME="account-name"

 # The credential's primary account key when using Azure Blob Storage.
 If this
-# is not given, the command tries to fall back to using a managed identity.
+# is not given, the command tries to fall back to using a connection string
+# (if given) or a managed identity (if nothing is given).

 # AZURE_STORAGE_PRIMARY_ACCOUNT_KEY="<xxx>"

+# A connection string for accessing Azure Blob Storage.
+If this
+# is not given, the command tries to fall back to using a primary account key
+# (if given) or a managed identity (if nothing is given).

+# AZURE_STORAGE_CONNECTION_STRING="<xxx>"

 # The container name when using Azure Blob Storage.